gijoeuk/bank-tech-test/README.md

 At any point you can check your balance using bank.balance

-To generate a statement for all transactions use bank.statement
+To generate a statement for all transactions use bank.print_statement